 A key part of the success of the ACE service is the extensive network of free shuttles at the Great America Station and the two free shuttle routes which serve the Pleasanton Station that take ACE passengers to/from their places of employment.
 These shuttles are also critical for the added service proposed under the Altamont Corridor Vision Phase 1 and ACE Rail Service Increase projects.
 SJRRC also has an agreement with VTA to provide free transfers to the VTA light rail transit and bus services for ACE passengers.
 SJRRC expects that these transfers will continue with the increase in service proposed.
 SJRRC, working with SJRTD, Mountain House and SJCOG, started and contributed funding for a pilot program to run shuttles from Mountain House to the ACE Vasco station with SJRTD and is investigating other similar partnership opportunities with SJRTD and other transit providers.
-SJRRC understands the importance of free or discounted transfers to other local bus systems in the MTC region.
+SJRRC understands the importance of free or discounted transfers and is committed to working with MTC and ACTC on additional free or discounted transfers to other local bus systems in the MTC region.